PMP Certification Exam Overview

 When You Are Ready

-You are ready for PMP Exam Guide 2026: 180 Questions, Agile + Predictive when you can explain the core domains without reading the outline, complete timed sets without rushing the final questions, and identify your miss patterns before checking the score report.
+You are ready for the PMP exam when you can explain all three domains without reading the outline, complete timed sets without rushing the final questions, and identify your miss patterns before checking the score report.
 You should also be able to say what you will do if the first ten questions feel harder than expected.
 The answer should be simple: slow down, return to the task, identify controlling facts, eliminate role-inconsistent options, and keep moving.

 Passing is usually less about finding a secret resource and more about building a reliable loop: official source, focused study, timed practice, miss analysis, and targeted repair.
 Keep that loop tight, and every practice session has a job.